Use of Student Learning Evidence

 Below are some additional examples of how UCORE student learning evidence contributes to decision making at the institutional-level, intended to support student learning and quality undergraduate education.

-- Learning outcomes assessment data, complemented by centrally collected indicators (such as EAB analytics, course pass and C-/D/F/W rates), have helped guide university-level initiatives and decisions to support teaching and learning, and quality education:
+- Learning outcomes assessment data, complemented by centrally collected indicators (such as course pass and C-/D/F/W rates), have helped guide university-level initiatives and decisions to support teaching and learning, and quality education:

-- Decisions about instruction, curriculum, faculty and TA professional development, funding for TAs, class sizes, facilities, advising, support programs
+- Decisions about instruction, curriculum, faculty and TA professional development, resources, class sizes, facilities, advising, support programs

 - Teaching and Learning grants (e.g. Smith Teaching and Learning Grants)